Indiana Michigan Power Center

-The Indiana Michigan Power Center is a Modern 27-story building which stands at 134.7 m (442 ft).
-Designed by Kevin Roche John Dinkeloo and Associates, the building is unique in that it was built to give the illusion of two buildings, the adjoining tower housing the elevators.
+History

-The original plan called for a second 20-story office tower and a 9-story hotel that were never built.
+The original plan called for a second twenty-story office tower and a nine-story hotel that were never built.
 These towers were part of a larger superblock project in downtown Fort Wayne in the late 1970s.
 These projects also included the Grand Wayne Center, the Foellinger-Freimann Botanical Conservatory, the Hilton Fort Wayne, the Civic Center Parking Garage, and the renovation of the Embassy Theatre.
 Although many projects of the superblock were completed, Two Summit Square and Three Summit Square were canceled due to the financial difficulties of People's Trust Bank.
-People’s Trust Bank was forced to merge with Indiana Bank to form Summit Bank, which grew to cover the Indianapolis and north central Indiana areas prior to a sale to NBD Bank in 1992.
-The recession of 1981-1982 and a change in contractors midway through the project that led to cost overruns resulted in the completion of only one tower instead of the initially planned three.
+People's Trust Bank was forced to merge with Indiana Bank to form Summit Bank, which grew to cover the Indianapolis and north central Indiana areas prior to a sale to NBD Bank in 1992.
+The recession of 1981–1982 and a change in contractors midway through the project that led to cost overruns resulted in the completion of only one tower instead of the initially planned three.
 A plaza with trees and landscaping now occupies the land on which the other towers were to have been built, and is home to food trucks, community events, and farmer's markets.